 Placing a piece

-To place a piece, a player takes one piece from their reserve and place it onto the playing area.
+To place a piece, a player takes one piece from their reserve and places it in the playing area.
 The piece must touch at least one of their own pieces by a complete side, and it may not touch any of the opponent's pieces.
 Exception: The first piece placed, of course, will not touch anything, and the second piece placed will necessarily touch the first piece (of opposing color).

 Moving a piece